Free Hyperboloidal Evolution of the Einstein-Maxwell-Klein-Gordon System: Formulation of the Einstein Field Equations

 \section{Formulation of the Einstein Field Equations}

 Throughout this work, we will need to distinguish between different manifolds.
 We shall: start with the physical metric; rescale it via a conformal transformation (subsection~\ref{sec:conftransf}); decompose it in the time and spatial parts (ADM equations) and change them into a well-posed 3+1 decomposed formulation (BSSN/Z4) (subsections~\ref{sec:z4} and~\ref{sec:BSSNform}).
-Thus, we have three different stages and quantities that are time-independent.
-For: physical quantities, we will have them with a tilde on top: $\tilde{g}_{ab}, \tilde{K}_{ab}, \tilde{\Gamma}^c_{ab}, \tilde{\nabla}_a, \tilde{n}_a$, etc.; conformally compactified quantities, with a bar on top, $\bar{g}_{ab}$; 3+1 decomposed and spatially conformally rescaled quantities, without anything on top: $\gamma_{ab}$; the time independent quantities, with a hat on top: $\hat{g}_{ab}$.
+Thus, we have three different stages, and moreover quantities that are time-independent.
+We express each of them in the following notation: \begin{itemize}\itemsep0em \item physical quantities, written with a tilde: $\tilde{g}_{ab}, \tilde{K}_{ab}, \tilde{\nabla}_a, \tilde{n}_a$, ...; \item conformally rescaled quantities, with a bar: $\bar{g}_{ab}$, ...; \item 3+1 decomposed and spatially conformally rescaled quantities, without anything on top: $\gamma_{ab}$, $A_{ij}$, ...; \item time-independent quantities, with a hat: $\hat{g}_{ab}$, ... \end{itemize}

 According to this notation, every quantity appearing in Section~\ref{sec:EMKG} should have a tilde on top.